All Episodes

 And the president helped a lot.

-Um and he did the job.
+And he did the job.

 He emptied the national stockpile to give hundreds of thousands of PPE equipment.

-We're down or averaging around 400 a day now, and so it's coming down.
+We're down on averaging around 400 a day now.

-Uh, and if people are ready to get back out again and start safely going about their lives again.
+And people are ready to get back out again and start safely going about their lives again.

-And you know, look, and I'm looking at some of these other states, and I'm looking at some of these draconian laws that are being put in place.
+And, you know, look, and I'm looking at some of these other states and I'm looking at some of these draconian laws that are being put in place.

 Michigan's the worst case in point, right?

-I mean, you know, Michigan was all over the map, and I'm reading all the these different things that they're putting out there, and I'm like, what the hell is going on in Michigan?
+I mean, you know, Michigan was all over the map, and I'm reading all these different things that they're putting out there.

-I mean, you know, you you have there, for example, you know, stores 50,000 square feet, they got to limit the number of customers inside at one time, only four customers per thousand square feet.
+They got to limit the number of customers inside at one time, only four customers per thousand square feet.

-You know, when you have some governors out there showing how you can smartly do it.
+Their governor has shown, yeah, their governor has shown the extreme side of how not to do it, you know, when you have some governors out there showing how you can smartly do it.

-And Governor Ron DeSantis learning.
+And Governor Ron DeSantis is learning.

 I'm telling you, DeSantis did the best job.